git001/socat-tcp-listen/README.md

   [ac11addb]: https://www.alpinelinux.org/ "Alpine Linux"
   [022939b2]: http://www.dest-unreach.org/socat/ "socat"

-When you behinde a proxy you need to add the env variable to the builds
+When you behind a proxy you need to add the env variable to the builds

 ## docker steps